cenk1cenk2/docker-softether-vpnsrv/README.md

 **This container needs extra Linux capabilities as provided by [thjderjktyrjkt](https://github.com/thjderjktyrjkt), you can find this in the related issue [#20](https://github.com/cenk1cenk2/docker-softether-vpnsrv/issues/20).**

-Basically, it needs the following capabilities to function properly, while it creates a virtual network adapter for the communication.
+Basically, it needs the following capabilities to function properly, while it creates a virtual network adapter for communication.

 ```yaml
 cap_add: